Search for Intermountain doctors close to where you live or work.

 Unfortunately, outbreaks of this preventable disease are on the rise, due in part to the fact that many children are not vaccinated or are not fully vaccinated.

-Influenza season is winding down in Utah.
-Seasonal flu infections cause a variety of symptoms that start suddenly.
+Seasonal Influenza infections cause a variety of symptoms that start suddenly.
 Usually, a flu only makes you feel rotten for a few days.
 However, it can be dangerous for young children, older adults, and others with certain health conditions.
-To protect yourself and your community, you need a flu shot every year and it is not too late to get yours.
+To protect yourself and your community, you need a flu shot every year and it is time to get yours.

 Parainfluenza (PIV) refers to a group of 4 common viruses.
 Most illness is mild, requires no treatment, and goes away on its own.
 However, PIV is also one of the most common causes of croup.
 (Croup is airway inflammation that causes a strange, barking cough.)
 Babies and young children are more likely than older children to develop croup, bronchiolitis, or another serious illness from PIV.